 One of the main problems with underextrusion is the resulting phenomenon called heat-creep.

-This results in increases pressure above the hotend as well as more underextrusion which causes a negative cycle of issues.
+This results in increased pressure above the hotend as well as more underextrusion which causes a negative cycle of issues.

 You need adequate extruder & stepper cooling along with a high quality heat-break.